lkopacz/a11y-with-lindsey/src/pages/my-blogging-workflow/index.md

 draft: false
 ---

-<span lang="sv">Hej från sverige!</span> I’m writing this from Stockholm Airport!
+<p><span lang="sv">Hej från sverige!</span> I’m writing this from Stockholm Airport!
 I’m on my way to Copenhagen to visit a friend (although when I publish this, I likely will be back in America).
 I am coming back into my blogging headspace after a bit of a wild week.
 I spoke about JavaScript and Accessibility for the Spotify Engineering team!
 Preparing to speak for my first time internationally was rough.
 However, I cannot even begin to explain how rewarding this experience has been.
 It’s a talk I’ve wanted to give for a long time, and for a good reason.
-It was well received, and I had many folks come up to me afterward.
+It was well received, and I had many folks come up to me afterward.</p>

 This post isn’t going to be a talk about speaking.
 I wanted to give you a glimpse because if you don’t follow me on Twitter, you would have no idea!
 Onto blogging!